ashrafkgit/HPE-CloudPhysics/Docs/Introduction.md

 Headquarters Regions :  San Francisco Bay Area, Silicon Valley, West Coast

 CloudPhysics was acquired by Hewlett Packard Enterprise on Feb 23, 2021.

+##
+##
+**Work Flows of CloudPhysics**
+##

+- CloudPhysics collects data from virtualized environement by a very small virtual appliance called CloudPhysics Server ( Virtual Instance)

+- Collects data from vmWARE vCenter through "read only" API's

+- It processes data and shares with CloudPhysics through secure encrypted connection to cloud services over port 443 and TLS 1.2

+- It requires access to internet & Vmware vCenter

+- No agents / probes are deployed to any hosts/desktops OS

+##
+Overwall it brings compliance and compatibility in check of the infrastructure.
+Better understanding of Business Goals.
+Adds value to businees by cost, by administration and effective solutions.
+##